pbrochart/oaunofficial/README.md

 actual fps is lower or unstable (but require more bandwidth).
 It's frame-rate independent physics and be fair for everyone.
 BoxOnPlaneSide rewrite from ioquake3 (by Diego de Estrada).
+Revision 322: Minor enhancements on CTF and small bug fixes from ioquake3.